elishaadamu/elisha/_posts/2024-01-18-Blog-as-Code-Part2.md

 - ```"image": ``` defines the base docker image our dev container is built from.
 The image in the above example includes everything we need to generate (and preview) our Jekyll based site.
 - ```"customizations": { "vscode": { "extensions": [ ]	}``` defines a list of VSCode Extensions we want to add to our IDE inside the container.
 I have provided a list of several useful extensions I like to use.

-	> For more VSCode Extensions, check out my own curated list of extensions [here]( {% link _drafts/common/vscode-extensions.md %}), or browse the [VSCode Extensions Marketplace](https://marketplace.visualstudio.com/) for even more extensions.
+	> For more VSCode Extensions, browse the [VSCode Extensions Marketplace](https://marketplace.visualstudio.com/).
 	{: .prompt-tip }

 - ```"postStartCommand": ``` defines commands to run once the container has started.
 In the above example the command is set so Jekyll generates and hosts a copy of our site.